InternetAstronaut/InternetAstronaut/README.md

               |___/
 ```
 ### Hi there! 👋

-Working on:
-- see the projects that i am working on [here](https://github.com/Guga-innecco/dev-preview) 😅
+to see the projects that i am working, go [here](https://github.com/Guga-innecco/dev-preview) 😅

 ## Programming stats
 Favorite Language: `C`